elynch90/racknergate/README.md

 I DID NOT REPORT THIS INCIDENT AS NOTHING MATERIAL TRANSPIRED HOWEVER WHILE I YELLED OUT I GOT A GLIMPSE OF THE MANS FACE AND COULD SEE HE WAS WHITE AND HAD GAUNT FACIAL FEATURES.
 IT IS MY PERSONAL OPINION THAT THIS WAS THE SAME MAN THAT DELIVERED THE FORGED COURT ORDER AS WHEN I INSPECTED HIS FACE I HAD THE UNCANNY SENSE THIS WAS NOT THE FIRST TIME I HAD SEEN HIM.

-WHILE THIS MIGHT BE PURELY ANNECDOTAL IT IS WORTH CONSIDERING AS THIS ONLY OCCURED 2 MONTHS BEFORE MY WORKPLACE HARASSMENT BEGAN (1/24).
+WHILE THIS MIGHT BE PURELY ANECDOTAL IT IS WORTH CONSIDERING AS THIS ONLY OCCURED 2 MONTHS BEFORE MY WORKPLACE HARASSMENT BEGAN (1/24).

+# 🔒 Final Statement: Legal Sufficiency & Investigative Priority
+This packet does not merely allege wrongdoing—it proves it.
+It contains verifiable evidence, named individuals, legal citations, and a complete timeline of coordinated retaliation spanning federal offices, private sector actors, and judicial mechanisms.

+The core violations include, but are not limited to:

+Perjury (D.C.
+Code § 22–2402),

+Fraud upon the court,

+Abuse of process,

+Whistleblower retaliation (per federal protection statutes),

+Tortious interference with economic relations,

+And potentially interstate criminal conspiracy and RICO predicate acts.

+These are not abstract grievances.
+They are documented harms—inflicted with intent, executed through procedural corruption, and shielded by institutional silence.

+There is now probable cause for federal investigation and judicial review.
+Every necessary lead, contact, and evidentiary item is contained within this packet.

+So the question is no longer, “What happened?”
+That question has been answered.

+Now the only question that remains is:

+Will any institution act on the overwhelming evidence already in front of them?
+Or is this country truly operating as if I don't deserve life, liberty, and the pursuit of happiness?

+If the answer is silence, then the message is clear:
+The American dream is conditional.
+Justice is negotiable.
+And whistleblowers stand alone.

+But if even one person of conscience reads this and takes action— Then it was never in vain.

 ### NOTE
 This package is submitted in good faith as part of a formal response and/or evidentiary disclosure.
 All referenced attachments are included for independent verification.